-Both are really friendly place to visit and most of the clubs have events on 7 days a week.
+Both are really friendly places to visit and most of the clubs have events on 7 days a week.

-My favourite places are New York, New York, Centre Stage, Bar Pop and On Bar in Manchester and The Viaduct Show bar in Leeds but investigate wisely as some bars in the village aren’t as trans friendly as others.
+My favorite places are New York, New York, Centre Stage, Bar Pop and On Bar in Manchester, and The Viaduct Show bar in Leeds but investigate wisely as some bars in the village aren’t as trans-friendly as others.